Geospatial Data Assistant At Pacific Community

 Salary, terms and conditions

-Remuneration – the Postdoctoral Researcher (Maritime Ecosystem Modelling) is a band 10 position in SPC’s 2023 salary scale, with a starting salary range of 3,568–4,364 SDR (special drawing rights) per month, which currently converts to approximately XPF 540,472–660,991 (USD 4,781–5,847; EUR 4,529–5,539).
-An offer of appointment for an initial contract will normally be made in the lower half of this range, with due consideration being given to experience and qualifications.
-Progression within the salary scale is based on annual performance reviews.
-SPC salaries are not presently subject to income tax in New Caledonia.
+Remuneration – The Geospatial Data Assistant is a band7 position in SPC’s 2026 salary scale, with a commencing taxable salary range of FJD 2,402-3,002 per month, plus local staff benefits.
+An offer of appointment for an initial contract will be made in the lower half of this range, with due consideration being given to experience and qualifications.
+Progression within the salary scale will be based on annual performance reviews.

-Benefits for international staff employees based in New Caledonia – SPC provides subsidised housing in Noumea.
-Establishment and repatriation grant, removal expenses, airfares, home leave travel, health and life and disability insurances and education allowances are available for eligible employees and their eligible dependents.
-Employees are entitled to 25 working days of annual leave per annum and other types of leave, and access to SPC’s Provident Fund (contributing 8 % of salary, to which SPC adds a matching contribution).
+Benefits for Staff in a position advertised locally (EPAL) whose duty station is Suva – SPC provides medical and life insurance for eligible employees and their eligible dependents.
+Employees are entitled to 25 working days of annual leave per annum and other types of leave, and access to SPC’s Provident Fund (contributing 8% of salary, to which SPC adds a 10% contribution).

 How to apply